BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. figure:: images/desktop/06_sending_beam/04.png
    :alt: Send BEAM amount

-Transaction fees are specified in GROTH (100 millionths of BEAM).The minimum fee is 100 GROTH, it’s set by default but the higher transaction fee will help miners to prioritize your transaction.
+Transaction fees are specified in GROTH (100 millionths of BEAM).The minimum fee is 100 GROTH and an additional 1 000 000 GROTH for each Shielded UTXO if sending amount included it, it’s set by default but the higher transaction fee will help miners to prioritize your transaction.

 You can see the remaining amount of BEAM in your wallet and the change that will be received after the transaction.